Hungary–United States relations: History

-Interwar

-President Warren G. Harding called for the United States Congress to create a peace treaty between the United States and Hungary on 2 July 1921.
+After the dissolution of Austria-Hungary, President Warren G. Harding called for the United States Congress to create a peace treaty between the United States and Hungary on 2 July 1921.
 Negotiations started in Budapest on 9 July 1921, and there were no difficulties as there was no significant conflict between the two sides during the war nor were any Americans held as prisoners of war.
 The U.S.–Hungarian Peace Treaty was signed on 29 August.
 The United States' legation was established in Budapest on 26 December 1921.
-Hungary opened its first consulates in New York City, Pittsburgh, Chicago, and Clveland in 1922.
+Hungary opened its first consulates in New York City, Pittsburgh, Chicago, and Cleveland in 1922.
 László Széchenyi, the first Hungarian minister to the United States, presented his credentials on 11 January 1922, and served until 31 March 1933.

 In the 1930s Standard Oil of New Jersey started exploring for oil in Hungary.
 The Hungarian-American Oil Corporation (MAORT) started oil production in 1937.
 This rose from 1.3 million tons of oil in 1937, to 37.3 million tons in 1938, and 141.8 million tons in 1939.